Nia is a cardiac sonographer, growing artist, and writer who enjoys traveling and gaining experiences through living life to the fullest.

 - High school diploma

-- Complete an EKG technician program (Usually ranges four to six weeks.)
+- Complete an EKG technician program (Usually ranges from four to six weeks)

 2. Cardiac Sonographer

 These technicians are also known as echocardiographers or echo techs.
 They use ultrasound technology to help diagnose and treat heart problems.

 - Familiarize with patient's heart condition to recognize any abnormalities